JetBrains/kotlin-web-site/docs/reference/null-safety.md

 ## Elvis Operator

-When we have a nullable reference r, we can say "if r is not null, use it, otherwise use some non-null value x":
+When we have a nullable reference `r`, we can say "if `r` is not null, use it, otherwise use some non-null value `x`":

 ``` kotlin
 val l: Int = if (b != null) b.length() else -1